 - The pack includes two pucks at a reasonable price, offering excellent value.

 - The larger puck may make it less convenient for those with limited storage space or during transportation.

 - The sharpener only has a coarse and a medium side, potentially limiting its versatility compared to options with more varied grit sizes.

 This Bahco is a (bastard mill) file, not a blade sharpener.
 If you’re looking to give your axe a razor-sharp edge, this won’t do it.
 What it will help you do, though, is roughly sharpen degraded (rusted, chipped) axe bits as well as reshape them if you so please.

 It tends toward the finer side of files, with 44 teeth per inch.
 At 8 inches in length, it’s a very good length for sharpening axes – not too long as to be unwieldy during use, but not so short that it’s a pain to get decent coverage of the bit with each stroke.

 When it comes to the comfort of use, this file is better than many other files you can get online.
 That’s because it has an ergonomic bi-mold handle that makes holding and using it more convenient than other bastard mill files which don’t have handles.
 Their effective filing length is reduced, too, because you need to grip them by the metal filing section itself.

 SHARPAL’s 112N sharpener is an interesting one.
-It isn’t designed like your regular whetstone sharpener.
+It isn’t designed like the regular whetstone sharpeners I normally use.

 The Sharpal consists of a rubber handle, a safety guard right below it, as well as sharpening slots at the bottom of the safety guard.
 One of those slots is made for knife sharpening and the other for axe and machete sharpening.